Leadership is inevitable.

 God even gave me dominion over Lincoln.
 So, I just needed to calm down, trust God and take control of the reins.
 The next 50 minutes were magical!
 My fear subsided, Lincoln had a new attitude and I skillfully guided his direction.

 It occurred to me that in every situation, leadership emerges—do we trust God to lead us, particularly when circumstances seem insurmountable?

 Do we rise to the occasion taking control when spiritual light is desperately needed?

 Beware of who directs your path.
 Is it God or an inner (or external) beast?

-I'm a native of Sacramento; the youngest of three daughters born to Joseph and Ida Rogers.
-After graduating Kennedy High School, I went on to graduate from CSU Sacramento and St. Mary’s College, where I received my graduate degree in Leadership.
-I enjoy teaching and public speaking, I'm passionate about helping meet the needs of single mothers and their families in our community.
+Gail is a native of Sacramento, the youngest of three daughters born to Joseph and Ida Rogers.
+After graduating Kennedy High School, she went on to graduate from CSU Sacramento and St. Mary’s College, where she received her graduate degree in Leadership.